-- 1. Section III.A. of the Compact is hereby amended by the addition of the following: - "III.
-NATURE, SIZE AND SCOPE OF CLASS III GAMING - "A. Scope of Class III Gaming Activities.
-The Tribal Gaming Operation may utilize in its Gaming Facility, subject to the provisions of this Compact, any or all of the following Class III activities: - "1.
-Blackjack;

-- "19.
-Sic-Bo-; and - "20.
+1. Section III.A. is hereby amended by the addition of the following:

+"III.
+NATURE, SIZE AND SCOPE OF CLASS III GAMING

+- A. Scope of Class III Gaming Activities.
+The Tribal Gaming Operation may utilize in its Gaming Facility, subject to the provisions of this Compact, any or all of the following Class III activities: - 1.
+Baccarat; - 28.
+Any gambling device as defined under the Johnson Act, which is approved by the Washington State Gambling Commission;" and - 29.
 Tribal Lottery Systems.
-Notwithstanding anything in this Compact which could be construed to be to the contrary, Tribal Lottery Systems operated in conformity with Appendix X are hereby authorized." - 2.
-Appendix X is added in the form attached hereto and is hereby incorporated by reference.
+Notwithstanding anything in this Compact which could be construed to be to the contrary, Tribal Lottery Systems operated in conformity with Appendix X are hereby authorized.

+2. Appendix X is added in the form attached hereto and is hereby incorporated by reference.

-IN WITNESS WHEREOF, the Upper Skagit Tribe and the State of Washington have executed this amendment to the Compact.
+IN WITNESS WHEREOF, the Kalispel Tribe of Indians and the State of Washington have executed this amendment to the Compact.